ShubhamBrody/Chess-Using-Python/README.md

 Hello Programming World!!!
 A gamer-coder here.
-hope to help and get help and Innovate.
+Hope to help and get help and Innovate.

 This repository contains python code for chess.
-It still lacks international rules.
-I have made this chess game simply using basic knowledge of lists(majorly) and dictionary(very slightly used).
+It now supports castling and also has the ability to show if there is a CHECKMATE position I have made this chess game simply using basic knowledge of lists(majorly) and dictionary(very slightly used).
 NO MODULES IMPORTED